What to Do If Your Child Eats Toys, Magnets or Batteries

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The following are benign items will usually work their way out, but call your doctor with any concerns — especially if you notice these symptoms in your child: coughing, gagging, trouble swallowing, drooling, chest pain, stomach pain, vomiting, or problems going to the bathroom.
+Benign items will usually work their way out, but call your doctor with any concerns, especially if you notice these symptoms in your child:

 The biggest danger is if the amount of gum is large enough to cause choking.
 Otherwise, if your child swallows the gum without other symptoms, you typically don’t need to take the child to a pediatrician or the emergency department.